 A Brief History of Our Company

 I was an exotic animal hobbyist throughout most of my childhood, and having the opportunity to do this as a career is absolutely surreal.
 Below, I've tried to document a rough outline of the events which brought this place from concept to creation.

-While I was in high school, I kept a handful of different Reptiles & Amphibians as an enthusiast.
-It wasn't an especially large or spectacular collection, but it was a fun way to begin learning.
+While I was in high school, I cared for a handful of different Reptiles & Amphibians as an enthusiast.
+It wasn't an especially large hobby, but it was a fun way to begin learning.
 While I was working and in college, I began working with Leopard Geckos, Day Geckos, Bearded Dragons, and a few more common species as a small-scale breeder.
 Every season that passed helped me learn a bit more about the hobby, and I became more enthusiastic as time went on.

 It was around this time that I attended my first industry expo in New York.
 The vast majority of small business owners, breeders, and enthusiasts who were vending at the show proved to be a more enthusiastic & educational resource than any place I had visited prior.
 In most cases, the health and vibrancy of the animals was a notable improvement over any I'd seen at any big-name pet shop.
 I received great advice, was pointed towards lots of great online resources, and the experience drastically changed my perspective.
 I learned a whole lot at subsequent expos, as my passion for the hobby continued to grow.

 2008-2010: A Tiny Startup